-Although it was just 0.01", today's rain broke a three-week dry spell.
+Although it was just 0.01", today's rain broke a three-week stretch with no measurable rain.
 (And nearly four inches would fall in the next two days.)

 It was a very rainy Monday as the biggest rainstorm of the year (and in three years) dumped 3.07" of rain in just ten hours, from daybreak to late afternoon.

 A rapidly intensifying hurricane north of the Bahamas spread heavy rain into the region during late morning and later in the evening.
 In total 3.94" of rain poured down, with 2.85" of it falling between 7-11 PM.
 This was in addition to 1.64" of rain that fell in the PM hours yesterday from early bands of rain.
 The hurricane would move into Carolinas and then the New York region tomorrow afternoon and evening, bringing even more wind and rain.